Erics-Barbers/erics-barbers-docs/Authentication Flows.md

     NestLogout-->>NextLogout: logout success and clear refresh cookie NextLogout->>NextLogout: clear accessToken cookie
     NextLogout-->>AccountPage: logout response
-    AccountPage->>User: redirect to /login
+    AccountPage->>User: redirect to homepage
 ```

 Intended behavior:

 1. The user clicks logout.
 2. The frontend calls the local Next.js logout route.
-3. The Next.js route calls the NestJS `/auth/logout` endpoint.
+3. The Next.js route forwards the UI-domain `refreshToken` cookie to the NestJS `/auth/logout` endpoint when it is available.
 4. The backend reads the refresh token cookie.
-5. The backend invalidates the matching session in PostgreSQL.
+5. If the refresh token is present and valid, the backend invalidates the matching session in PostgreSQL.
 6. The backend clears the refresh token cookie.
-7. The Next.js route clears the frontend `accessToken` cookie.
+7. The Next.js route clears the frontend `accessToken` and `refreshToken` cookies.
-8. The user is redirected to `/login`.
+8. The user is redirected to the homepage.

 Current implementation note:

-The Next.js logout route calls the backend without explicitly forwarding the backend `refreshToken` cookie.
-If the backend refresh cookie is not available on that request, the backend may not be able to invalidate the stored session.
-The frontend still clears the `accessToken` cookie.
+The NestJS logout endpoint is idempotent.
+Missing, malformed, wrong-type, expired, or already-revoked refresh tokens still produce a successful logout response after the API clears its refresh cookie.

-Also, the logout route currently returns the message `Logged in`, which should probably become `Logged out`.
+The Next.js logout route also treats backend logout as best-effort.
+Even if the backend call fails, the UI still clears both local auth cookies and returns `Logged out`.
+The account page redirects to the homepage after a logout click.

 ## Refresh Token Flow